 Economic Development Programs Evaluation - SB 406 by Senator Gardiner and HB 641 by Rep. Rodriguez would require the Office of Economic and Demographic Research (OEDR) and the Office of Program Policy Analysis and Government Accountability to develop an Economic Development Programs Evaluation report, which would provide an analysis of certain economic development programs and determine each program's economic benefit to the state.
 The OEDR would review and evaluate each economic development incentive application for the economic benefit of the proposed award of state incentives for each project.
-SB 406 passed out of its second committee with an amendment that would repeal incentives for redevelopment of brownfields.
+SB 406 is ready for the floor, and has been amended to repeal incentives for redevelopment of brownfields.